I have something completely different in the works to post very soon but before I can, I just had to get something off my chest…

 I have begged, pleaded for you to talk to someone.
 You think the emotional issues you have has to do with one thing (and you’ll know what I’m talking about) but it doesn’t.
 Its absolutely nothing to do with that.
 At 26, you still haven’t learned how to let a woman in – all the way in.
 I know what that’s like, I’m exceptionally guarded too but I let it drop for you.
 I let you in.
 But you can’t get away with this teenage-like dating philosophy anymore.
 Its easy, I’ll just say all the things she wants to hear without being able to handle the responsibility of following through.
 Or the responsibility of being a man who can fiercely protect the woman they love from anything that could threaten the relationship – because, and it hurts me to say it, you are the threat.
 We are not together because of you.
 I cannot be with someone who shows potential, I need someone who fulfils it.
 The man I fell for and the man you’ve been lately are two different people, it’s maddening.
 The glimpses of what we could be and what we could have replay over and over in my mind whenever I am with someone else, making those inescapable comparisons to you, but they are not reality.
 The fantasy you have, that I have, of us, as badly as I want it to be, is not real.
 So I have to move on, holding onto the hope that you will wake up one day knowing you are worthy and capable of loving someone with all you have to give – and you have so much to give.
 Or that one day another man will rattle me the way you have and you’ll be nothing more than just ‘someone I knew once.’

-I know who you are, George.
-No more fake name.
+I know who you are.
 I know what you want – you’ve told me countless times the life you have envisioned for us, the plans you have.
 I’m ready now.
 So please, find a way to work through it all and find your way back to me – for good this time, before the time comes that I have to close the door.